 Terrorist Groups, Sociology of Terrorism

-Olson hypothesis suggests that participants in revolutionary violence predicate their behavior on a rational cost-benefit calculus and the conclusion that violence is the best available course of action given the social conditions.
+Olson terrorism hypothesis suggests that participants in revolutionary violence predicate their behavior on a rational cost-benefit calculus and the conclusion that violence is the best available course of action given the social conditions.

 The frustration-aggression hypothesis is based mostly on the relative-deprivation hypothesis, as proposed by Ted Robert Gurr, an expert on violent behaviors and movements, and reformulated by J.C.
 Davies (1973) to include a gap between rising expectations and need satisfaction.